-Fried Frank’s international arbitration practice began to take shape in Washington, DC in the early 1990s, but it was three wins at the turn of the decade that made it a fixture within the firm.
+Fried Frank’s arbitration practice began to take shape in Washington, DC, in the early 1990s, but it was three wins at the turn of the decade that made it a fixture within the firm.

-In one case, the firm obtained an award for specific performance for a major multinational oil company in a dispute with its Turkish joint venture partner, and later an award for breach of oral contract.
-In another, the firm successfully defended the United Nations against a claim brought by a Canadian company under an air charter services agreement.
-It also defended a major European aerospace company in a patent infringement case brought by a large US multinational.
+In one case, the firm obtained an award for specific performance for a major multinational oil company in an UNCITRAL claim against its Turkish joint venture partner, and later an award for breach of oral contract.
+In another, the firm successfully defended the United Nations in an UNCITRAL claim brought by a Canadian company.
+It also defended a major European aerospace company in a patent infringement arbitration brought by a large US multinational.

 Who uses it?

-Clients include Bain Capital, Bank of America, Credit Suisse, Goldman Sachs, HSBC, Thomson Reuters, Chevron, Total, France Télécom, Thales, General Electric, Dassault Aviation, Hawker Beechcraft, Oranto Petroleum, Rusal, TNK-GB, Turkey’s Setkom and Yemen LNG.
-The firm acted for Pavel Durov, the man behind “the Russian Facebook” VKontakte, in a shareholder dispute
+Clients include Chevron, Total, France Telecom, Thales, General Electric, Dassault Aviation, Hawker Beechcraft, Oranto Petroleum, Russian aluminium producer Rusal (which followed Cherryman from Bryan Cave), and Turkey’s Setkom.
+The firm recently acted for Pavel Durov, the man behind “the Russian Facebook” VKontakte, in a shareholder dispute.

-The firm helped French aerospace company Thales Alenia Space defeat a €358 million AAA/ICDR claim over a satellite contract in 2012.
-A tribunal dismissed the claim filed by US company Globalstar and awarded Thales €53 million in cancellation charges.
+Further back, the firm firm helped French aerospace company Thales Alenia Space defeat a €358 million AAA/ICDR claim over a satellite contract.
+In 2012, a tribunal dismissed the claim, filed by US’s Globalstar, and awarded Thales €53 million in cancellation charges.

-It secured a good result for West African petroleum company Oranto in an ICC arbitration over terminated rights for an offshore oil block in Sierra Leone.
+It secured another good result for West African petroleum company Oranto in an ICC arbitration over terminated exploration and production rights for an offshore oil block in Sierra Leone.
 After the firm filed its statement of claim and supporting evidence, the state capitulated and agreed to restore Oranto’s rights in the block.